Sharpness-aware Quantization for Deep Neural Networks: Related Work

-Considering that different layers contribute differently to the accuracy and computational cost of a network, several studies proposed mixed-precision quantization~\cite{wu2018mixed,Uhlich2020Mixed,yao2021hawq,dong2019hawqv2,wang2019haq,wang2020apq,cai2020rethinking,chen2021towards} that assigns different bitwidths according to the sensitivity of each layer.
-Compared with these methods, our \secondmethodshortname learns a configuration generator to determine the bitwidth of each layer considering the loss value and the loss sharpness of the quantized models.
-Compared with HAWQ~\cite{yao2021hawq,dong2019hawqv2} that uses second-order Hessian information to measure the quantization sensitivity of each layer, our proposed method differs in two aspects.
-1) Our method not only encourages lower bits for flat minima and vice versa for sharp regions during configuration search but also promotes the flatter minima to improve the generalization performance while HAWQ only supports the former one.
-2) Our quantized model with lower BOPs outperforms those of HAWQ by a large margin on ImageNet (See Table~\ref{table:results_on_imagenet}).

-\paragraph{Loss geometry and generalization.} Hochreiter~\etal~\cite{hochreiter1995simplifying} pioneered the proposition that flat local minima generalizes better in neural networks.
-Following that, several studies have been proposed to investigate the relation between the geometry of the loss landscape and generalization performance of the models~\cite{keskar2017large,smith2017bayesian,dziugaite2017computing,ChaudhariCSLBBC17,jiang2019fantastic,moosavi2019robustness,liu2020loss}.
-Recently, sharpness-aware minimization (SAM)~\cite{foret2021sharpnessaware} seeks to find parameters that lie in a region with both low loss value and loss sharpness and shows promising performance across various architectures and benchmark datasets.
-Moreover, several methods have been proposed to improve the performance~\cite{Kwon2021ASAMAS} or efficiency~\cite{du2021efficient} of SAM.
-Specifically, ASAM~\cite{Kwon2021ASAMAS} introduces a concept of adaptive sharpness to mitigate the effect of parameter re-scaling while ESAM~\cite{du2021efficient} reduces the computational overhead without performance drop.
-Compared with these existing methods, our proposed \methodshortname focuses on improving the generalization performance of the quantized models.
-We further use the loss value and the loss sharpness of the quantized models to guide the bitwidth configuration search of each layer.
+\textbf{Loss geometry and generalization.} Hochreiter~\etal~\cite{hochreiter1995simplifying} pioneered the proposition that flat local minima may generalize better in neural networks.
+Following that, several studies have been proposed to investigate the relation between the geometry of the loss landscape and the generalization performance of the models~\cite{keskar2017large,smith2017bayesian,dziugaite2017computing,ChaudhariCSLBBC17,jiang2019fantastic,moosavi2019robustness,liu2020loss}.
+Recently, Sharpness-Aware Minimization (SAM)~\cite{foret2021sharpnessaware} seeks to find parameters that lie in a region with uniformly low loss value and shows promising performance across various architectures and benchmark datasets.
+Concurrent works have also been proposed to introduce adversarial weight perturbations to improve the robustness against adversarial examples~\cite{wu2020adversarial} or generalization performance~\cite{zheng2021regularizing}.
+However, the computational overhead of these methods is roughly doubled compared with those using conventional optimizers (\eg, SGD and AdamW).
+To address this issue, ESAM~\cite{du2021efficient}, LookSAM~\cite{liu2022towards}, SAF~\cite{du2022sharpness}, AE-SAM~\cite{jiang2023an} have been proposed to accelerate the SAM optimization without performance drop.
+Apart from the efficiency issues, several methods including ASAM~\cite{Kwon2021ASAMAS}, GSAM~\cite{zhuang2021surrogate} and Fisher SAM~\cite{kim2022fisher} have been proposed to improve the performance of SAM.
+More recently, SAM has been applied to improve the performance of the pruned models~\cite{na2022train}.
+While these methods target on full-precision models, our proposed \methodshortname focuses on improving the generalization performance of the quantized models, which \jing{is a pioneering one in the sense that we} jointly perform model compression (\ie, quantization) and loss landscape smoothing.